CBICA/MRISnapshot/docs/source/introduction.rst

 .. figure:: ../resources/qcreport_example.png

-   Example QC Report that shows ICV and Brainmask overlays on T1 scans in axial, sagittal and coronal views
+   Example QC Report that shows ICV and Brainmask overlays on T1-weighted scan in axial, sagittal and coronal views